Georgia - From East to West

 Destination: Sighnaghi, Kakheti

-After a fabulous breakfast at your hotel, you’ll spend the rest of the day exploring Sighnaghi and the surrounding area.
-After some time to explore the town’s old walls and winding cobbled streets, you’ll drive a few miles to Bodbe Monastery, the burial place of Georgia’s beloved St Nino.
-Built in the 9th century, it still bears the pockmarks of bullets fired by Soviet soldiers.
+After a fabulous breakfast at the hotel, you’ll spend the rest of the day exploring Sighnaghi and the surrounding area.
+First, you’ll visit Bodbe Monastery, the burial place of Georgia’s beloved St Nino, who bought Christianity to Georgia in the 4th century AD.
+Built in the 9th century, Bodbe still bears the pock marks of bullets fired by Soviet soldiers.

 Start point: Sighnaghi, Kakheti